Public Contracts A Big Revenue Opportunity that Startups Often Ignore

 Public Contracts: It is amazing how few startups think about going after business from Federal Government, States, Cities and other public entities.
 All kinds of bodies put out RFPs (Request For Proposals*) and in almost every sector of the economy.
 It may look like an elephant of a prospect, but it is well worth exploring.

 Public contracts can often be a lucrative way to achieve early revenue, while the entrepreneur is struggling her way through the maze of startup in the early stages of the business.
 You can bid for public contracts on your own, or team up with others, for example an appropriate department of a local university.
-You may be able to find a post-graduate professor who would be only too pleased to get involved and use it as a valid hands-on learning experience for grad students.
+It’s possible that you may be able to find a post-graduate professor who would be only too pleased to get involved and use it as a valid hands-on learning experience for grad students.

 The SAM Process